Social Theory: Understanding Everyday Life

 |June 15, 2015 - June 26, 2015||2||M-F 8:30A-11:20A||Open||Ricarda Hammer||10649|

 Why is the world the way it is?
-Do we act as free-willing individuals or do we follow social structures that we have no control over?
+Do we act as individuals with free will or do we follow social structures that we have no control over?
 Why are societies unequal and why do these inequalities persist?
 How is social change possible?

 The course has no pre-requisites and will be particularly beneficial for students seeking to major in the social sciences or humanities.